A series of children's books by Arnold Lobel, concerning the adventures of Frog and Toad, who are friends.

 - Barefoot Cartoon Animal: Frog and Toad wear jackets and trousers, but no shoes.
 Interestingly, when they go swimming, Toad wears a bathing suit but Frog does not.

 - Caretaker Reversal: In one of the books, Toad tries to cheer up Frog because he's sick, but tires himself out from the effort.
 By the time Frog is feeling better, Toad is so exhausted that the two switch places.

 - Carnivore Confusion: Frog and Toad themselves are only shown eating human foods such as cookies, ice cream, and sandwiches.
 However, being eaten by predators is a legitimate fear for them.

 - Civilized Animal: Frog and Toad live in human-like houses, wear clothes, and eat cookies and ice cream.
 However, they are also realistically scaled against other animals and objects in their environment, and fear predators such as snakes and hawks.

-- Crazy-Prepared: Toad tries to enact this trope by gathering several items with which to rescue Frog, who Toad imagines to be in great danger.
+- Crazy-Prepared: Toad tries to enact this trope by gathering several items with which to rescue Frog, whom Toad imagines to be in great danger.
 Frog is just fine.

-- Exactly What It Says on the Tin: It's the story about a frog and a toad who, per the title of the first book, are friends.
+- Exactly What It Says on the Tin: It's the story of a frog and a toad who, per the title of the first book, are friends.

 - Green Around the Gills:Toad said, "Frog, you are looking quite green."